Bachelor of Science

 Our broad spectrum of majors allows you to tailor your degree to your unique career aspirations.
 Follow a lifelong passion and get more out of your degree by learning more about the things that matter to you.

 Best of all, learning isn’t confined to the classroom.
-Throughout the course you will gain practical experience through programs undertaken in modern teaching laboratories, complete a Community Science Project and have an opportunity to undertake an industry-based learning placement.
+Throughout the course you will gain practical experience through programs undertaken in modern teaching laboratories, completing a Community Science Project or undertaking an industry-based learning placement.

 All of this prepares you for real-life science environments and scenarios, meaning you can confidently enter the workforce with the industry experience needed to thrive.